JoaoCorreia7/avr-gcc-project-SBMI-FEUP/README.md

 Important info as saved RFID cards and current parking lot occupation are saved on the Arduino's eeprom so no information is lost in case of a power loss.

+This project was made on the PlatformIO Extension on VScode, so everything was compiled there and sent to the microcontroller using this extension.

 Schematic:

 ![Schematic](https://github.com/JoaoCorreia7/avr-gcc-project-SBMI-FEUP/blob/master/Schematic.png)